thingsdb/ThingsDocs/v1/content/errors/_index.md

 ## Internal errors

+Internal errors cannot be *caught* nor *raised* by using ThingsDB code.
+Range `-49 .. -1` is reserved for internal errors.

 Error | Code | Meaning
 ------| ---- | -------
 `RESULT_TOO_LARGE` | -6 | Result size limit is exceeded.
 See the [configuration page](../getting-started/configuration) to configure this limit.